zion-group/BasejumpDoc/source/bsg_misc.rst

 - Overview

-  This is a DFF with a reset Port.
+  This is a DFF with a reset port.
 It is triggered by the negative edge of input clock.
 The reset is synchronous and active high.

 - Parameter